State guide

 - a Jacksonville gateway before Georgia

-- a first-day planning page for the corridor
+- a first-day launch chapter for the corridor

 Avoid using it as